For Your Information and

 Let us take a look at a summary of what he has just clearly stated as he demands autonomy from the PRC: (1)

-regional self-rule for ethnic minorities.
-Based on that, he said, the
+right of regional self-rule for ethnic minorities.
+Based on that, he said, the large area of

 and

-that reason, remaining within the People's Republic of China is in our
+Tibet.
+So for that reason, remaining within the People's Republic of China is in our own interest

 As an associate commented about the real plans of the Dalai Lama – who just everyone loves (2):